Grace's in-person office

 Registered California Psychological Assistant, PSB 94023742

 In adolescence, boundaries about independence change and develop.
 This means that relationships with parents, siblings, and extended family members change, too.
-It's also a time when there can be anxiety about school performance, social relationships, or just what it's going to mean to turn 18—whether college is on the horizon or not.
+It's also a time when there can be anxiety about school performance, social relationships, or just what it's going to mean to turn 18.

 Some teens have questions about their gender, sexuality, or just generally how to make sense of their experiences and feelings.
 For some it’s hard to know what they like or what they’re good at—and not knowing can lead to feelings of insecurity.
 Exposing these unknowns can feel vulnerable and risky, but keeping them inside can feel heavy and worrisome.
 Therapy can be a safe place to talk about whatever is going on, inside and out, and have some help sorting through all of it.

 Whether you are a teen or parent of one, if what I have written here speaks to you I encourage you to contact me so that we can figure out if working together might be helpful.

 I believe we are born into the world ready to experience life with all of the goodness, capability, and vitality inherent to our nature.
 And yet we might find ourselves struggling to feel good enough, safe enough, or connected enough to those around us.
 The reasons why may be confusing or obvious to us.
 Regardless, we may have difficulty freeing ourselves from these limiting patterns and returning to a more natural state of being.
 As a therapist, I believe that a relationship with a caring, trustworthy, and present person can shift these patterns in ways that surprise us, allowing our full potential to emerge.

 Whatever your presenting concerns, we will work together to create a therapy that is unique to those concerns and the landscape of your life experiences.